 This pumpkin bread with fresh cranberries is an easy-to-bake bread that will bring joy to you and your family during the cold season.

-I always keep some cans of pumpkin pure in the pantry and always have fresh cranberries that I use for Thanksgiving and sometimes for Christmas.
+I always keep some cans of pumpkin puree in the pantry and always have fresh cranberries that I use for Thanksgiving and sometimes for Christmas.

-However, I like freezing cranberries as I tend to use them later in the season to make different recipes.
+However, I like freezing cranberries as I use them later in the season to make different recipes.

 I did not see a lot of pumpkin bread recipes to carry fresh cranberries.
 The cranberries could be very tart; therefore, the bread has, by default, a little bit more sugar than the regular pumpkin bread recipes you will find around.

-Honestly, if I have to choose between a pumpkin bread with raisins or dried cranberries and fresh cranberries, probably I would choose the fresh cranberries.
+Honestly, if I have to choose between pumpkin bread with raisins or dried cranberries and fresh cranberries, I would probably choose fresh cranberries.

 I like the fact that there is a balance between the sweetness of the bread and the fresh cranberries.
 I also like the addition of nuts as they bring texture to the bread.

 I used cinnamon, ginger, nutmeg, and allspice.
 You might not have these spices in the house, but you might have pumpkin spice, which seems to be very popular in many households.

 How many loaves of bread this recipe makes?